Paramedic Program Information

 CCPP Mission Statement

-The mission of the Cuesta College Paramedic Program is to provide the highest educational standards, for students preparing to become paramedics, in a supportive learning environment.
-We strive to teach our students the highest quality of pre-hospital emergency care, with the expectation that each will practice the same standard of excellence that we hold for ourselves.
+The mission of the Cuesta College Paramedic Program is to provide the highest educational standards for students preparing to become paramedics, in a supportive learning environment.
+We strive to teach the highest quality of pre-hospital emergency care to each student, with the expectation that each will practice the same standard of excellence that we hold for ourselves.